awslabs/sagemaker-debugger/docs/tensorflow/examples/resnet50.md

 **Saving weights**
 ```
 include_collections.append('weights')
+ts.TornasoleHook(..., include_collections=include_collections, ...)
 ```
+Note that the above line of include_collections is not required because by default Tornasole tries to save weights, gradients and losses.

 **Saving gradients**

 We need to wrap our optimizer with TornasoleOptimizer, and use this optimizer to minimize loss.